 2021 Winning patch design (right) created by Alex Armendariz from Cal Poly Pomona.

-Design should be submitted in a digital format.
-Hand-drawn designs may be converted to a digital image if selected.
+The design should be submitted in a digital format.
+Hand-drawn designs may be converted to digital images if selected.
 Suggested tools for creating your design include but are not limited to:

 - Adobe Illustrator

 Designs can be square or circular, no larger than a 4” diameter.
 A border must be a part of the final image.

 Submit entries to the Wisconsin Space Grant Consortium firstname.lastname@example.org.

 - Phone Number

 - Academic Institution

 The design entry must be the entrant’s original design.
 It may not be copied or traced from another source.